 Also known as pain medicine or algiatry, pain management is a branch of medicine that uses an interdisciplinary approach to relieve suffering and improve the quality of life of people living with chronic pain.
 A pain management team is usually made up of nurses, pharmacists, medical practitioners, physiotherapists, physician assistants, occupational therapists, clinical psychologists, and dentists.
 Sometimes the team has mental health experts and massage therapists, too.
-At Herrera Medical Group in Lewisville, TX, we offer relief to people who suffer from chronic pain.
+Are you looking for the best pain management Lewisville TX?
+Learn about our effective pain management services in Herrera Medical Group.

 Why Do Doctors Send You to Pain Management?